 - Anti-aging programs including menopause management, weight loss and nutrition counseling.

 Patients Travel from 27 States to Visit Cherokee Women’s Health

-In 2018, the physicians at Cherokee Women’s Health performed GYN surgery on patients from 27 states across the country, and saw out-of-state patients return for their annual GYN exams years after moving away from the area.
+In 2018, the physicians at Cherokee Women’s Health performed GYN surgery on patients from 27 states across the country.
+Patients even returned to Cherokee Women’s for the annual GYN exams years after they moved away from the area.

 The 3 main reasons women have travelled to Cherokee Women’s for GYN care or surgery rather than using a local physician:

 1. Highly Sought After Expertise